Raoul Wallenberg Centre for Human Rights: Heroes of humanity

 Elie Wiesel is a Holocaust survivor and Nobel Peace Prize winner who dedicated his life to giving a voice to victims of the Holocaust and speaking out against recent genocides in Rwanda, Cambodia, Bosnia and Darfur.
-Wiesel famously said, "there may be times when we are powerless to prevent injustice, but there must never be a time when we fail to protest".
+Wiesel said, "there may be times when we are powerless to prevent injustice, but there must never be a time when we fail to protest".
 The RWCHR's chair worked closely with Wiesel for over 50 years helping to, after Wiesel's death on 2 July 2016, create 'Elie Wiesel Park' at the busiest intersection in Côte-St-Luc, Québec.
 The RWCHR has also written numerous Op-Eds and participated in events and galas dedicated to commemorating Wiesel.